GetUSB.info Logo

 What Is The Lifespan of a USB Flash Drive?

-The lifespan of a USB flash drive relates to three factors.
-In general terms, a flash drive will last much longer than you think and here are some details to help you understand the answer.
+The lifespan of a USB flash drive depends on three main factors.
+In general, a flash drive will last much longer than most people expect.
+Below are the key elements that influence its durability.

 • How the drive is made